This page dedicated to a low and high power diplexer design and implementation.

 - As an example, Diplexer has no 20M band attenuation for 40M band port (HPF) and Diplexer has no 160M band attenuation for 80M band(LPF).
 The only attenuation for those bands, in the example above, is from connected BPFs.

 - For those adjacent bands, like 20 and 160 meter bands good BPFs should be used.
-VA6AM design HP BPFs for those bands provide more than -60dB attenuation level.
+VA6AM HP BPFs for those bands provide more than -60dB attenuation level.

 Some numbers I achieved for 200 watt diplexer: